Neuralink: Fast LLM Inference on Smartphones with Neuron Co-Activation Linking: Introduction

 \section{Introduction}

 Large Language Models (LLMs) have demonstrated exceptional performance across a wide range of applications~\cite{chatgpt, gpt4, llm-application-medical,llm-application-education,llm-application-finance,llm-application-engineer}.
-Comprising millions or even billions of parameters~\cite{bert,opt,gpt3,llama2,palm,mistral,gemini}, these models demand substantial computational and memory resources, typically available only in state-of-the-art data centers.
-Nonetheless, there is an increasing demand for deploying LLMs on resource-constrained devices, such as smartphones~\cite{llm-mobile-1,llm-mobile-2,llm-mobile-3,llm-mobile-4,llm-mobile-5,llm-mobile-6}.
-On one hand, stringent privacy regulations necessitate local data processing to protect user information.
-On the other hand, LLMs on smartphones facilitate customization based on user habits, enabling enhanced personalization.
+Comprising millions or even billions of parameters~\cite{bert,opt,gpt3,llama2,palm,mistral,gemini}, these models necessitate substantial computational and memory resources, routinely available only in cutting-edge data centers.
+Nonetheless, there is a growing demand for deploying LLMs on resource-constrained devices, such as smartphones~\cite{llm-mobile-1,llm-mobile-2,llm-mobile-3,llm-mobile-4,llm-mobile-5,llm-mobile-6}.
+On one hand, stringent privacy regulations mandate local data processing to protect user information.
+On the other hand, on-device inference reduces the latency incurred by cloud-based computations, enabling real-time responses.

-Given the limited DRAM capacity of devices, LLMs on smartphones are typically constrained to models specially designed for mobile deployment~\cite{phi3,minicpm,gemini}.
-Although these models are lightweight, the reduction in parameters inevitably leads to a compromise in their capabilities~\cite{scaling-law}.
-As an alternative, many recent works~\cite{powerinfer-2,llm-flash,deja-vu,powerinfer,sparsity-mobile-survey-1,sparsity-mobile-survey-2} explore the exploitation of inherent sparsity within LLMs to address memory limitations.
-Specially, rather than pruning model parameters, these methods selectively activate a subset of model parameters based on the input while maintaining the original performance.
-By transferring only the activated parameters to \textbf{DRAM} for computation, larger and more powerful LLMs can be stored in external \textbf{flash memory}, effectively surpassing DRAM limitations of smartphones.
+Given the limited DRAM capacity of devices, LLMs deployed on smartphones are mostly restricted to models tailored for mobile deployment~\cite{phi3,mobillama,minicpm,gemini}.
+Although these models are designed to be lightweight, the reduction in parameters inevitably leads to a compromise in their capabilities~\cite{scaling-law}.
+In response, several recent studies~\cite{powerinfer-2,llm-flash,deja-vu,powerinfer,sparsity-mobile-survey-1,sparsity-mobile-survey-2} propose leveraging the intrinsic sparsity within LLMs, particularly \textit{Activation Sparsity}.
+Similar to how the human brain does not activate all its neurons at once, these approaches activate only a subset of model parameters while still producing the same output as their dense counterparts for a given input.
+Therefore, larger and more powerful LLMs can be stored in \textbf{flash memory}, with only the activated parameters being transferred to \textbf{DRAM} for computation.
+Considering the much larger capacity of flash memory, the DRAM limitations of smartphones are effectively offset.

-However, the efficiency of this LLM inference paradigm is significantly hindered by I/O overheads.
-Since different inference requests generally activate distinct sets of model parameters, frequent I/O operations are generated to swap parameters between DRAM and flash memory.
-As shown in Table~\ref{tab:io-bottleneck}, even when only half of the model parameters reside in flash memory, 71.9\%-97.7\% of the inference latency arises from I/O operations.
-More critically, the scattered activation of model parameters induces numerous small-grained read accesses, limiting transfer efficiency due to constraints in Input/Output Operations Per Second (IOPS)~\cite{iops}.
-As depicted in Figure~\ref{fig:bandwidth-iops}, this IOPS bottleneck severely restricts on-device bandwidth utilization across various LLMs.